-5 WAYS TO FIND TIME TO DO MORE OF WHAT MATTERS
+5 WAYS TO FIND TIME TO DO WHAT MATTERS

 To get started, you need to have an idea of where you’re going.
 You need something to aim for, something that will guide you.
 A destination of sorts.
 Something that’s worth an evaluation of how you spend your time.

-If you don’t have something that’s motivating you, you’ll find it difficult to see the purpose of getting off the hamster wheel of repeating….”I DON’T HAVE TIME.”
+If you don’t have something to motivate you, you’ll find it difficult to see the purpose in putting forth the time and effort.

 Unless you’re extremely adventurous, flexible and have a lot of time on your hands (which I doubt, otherwise you wouldn’t be here :)), it’s more likely than not that before you start packing your bags, you’d prefer to have some idea of where you’re headed.